 1.03 The output growth in emerging markets and developing economies is projected to decrease a little bit to 4.0 percent in both 2023 and 2024 from 4.1 percent in 2022.
 However, the growths of two countries of the main five geographic regions are expected to increase in 2023 and then fall in 2024.
 China's output is projected to grow by 5.0 percent in 2023 from the actual growth of 3.0 percent in 2022, owing mainly to higher consumption growth and stronger than expected net exports.
-On the other hand, India's output growth is projected to decline by 0.9 percentage points to 6.3 percent in 2022.
+On the other hand, India's output growth is projected to decline by 0.9 percentage points to 6.3 percent in 2023 from the actual growth of 7.2 percent in 2022, reflecting the result of stronger domestic investment.